Kevin Smith (New Zealand actor): Career

 Also in 1995, Smith appeared on Hercules: The Legendary Journeys as Hercules' half-brother, Iphicles.
-Later he joined the cast of Xena: Warrior Princess, as Ares, a role he would later play on Hercules and Young Hercules as well.
+Later he joined the cast of Xena: Warrior Princess as Ares, a role he would later play on Hercules and Young Hercules as well.
 As the dark and dangerously seductive Greek god of war, Smith gained legions of fans.
 During this time Kevin performed as Ares on Hercules: The Legendary Journeys, Xena: Warrior Princess and Young Hercules simultaneously.

-While starring on Xena, Hercules and Young Hercules, Smith also appeared in other TV shows and films, notably as a Vietnam veteran in the feature film Channelling Baby and as detective John Lawless in three TV movies: Lawless (1999), Lawless 2: Dead Evidence (2000), and Lawless 3: Beyond Justice (2001).
+While starring on Xena, Hercules and Young Hercules, Smith also appeared in other TV shows and films, notably as a Vietnam veteran in the feature film Channelling Baby and as detective John Lawless in three TV movies: Lawless (1999), Lawless: Dead Evidence (2000), and Lawless: Beyond Justice (2001).
+For the first he was nominated for the New Zealand Academy of Film and Television Art award for Best Actor.
 In the mockumentary Love Mussel (2001) he played himself covering the story of a small town in New Zealand following the discovery that a local shellfish, the geoduck, has similar effects to Viagra.

 Smith also continued to act in the theatre.
 During his career, he also appeared on several cassettes of alternative music, alongside other musicians, under the band names "The Picnic Boys" and "Say Yes to Apes" which was later renamed "Hyphen-Smythe".
 He was one of the lead singers of the celebrity band "The Wide Lapels", a band famous for its campy performances of the worst songs of the 1970s.